deisterpeter2/Website-Login-Requirements-Analysis/README.md

 ### Wireframes

-Low-fidelity mockups communicate the intended layout and functionality of the login page before development begins.
+Mockups communicate the intended layout and functionality of the login page before development begins.

 ---